 Central to her work is a conviction: that a person does not truly die when their body ceases to exist, but when they cease to exist in anyone's memory.
 Her installations are conceived as future ruins — structures built now to outlast the people who carry them.
 The ceramic surfaces accumulate cracks and ruptures during firing, the digital precision undone by heat; this uncontrollable transformation is not a flaw but the work's essential argument: that what we make with the most advanced tools available is still subject to forces older than any technology.

 In a temple in Shanxi, I stood before a clay sculpture of the Ghost Mother.
 What stopped me was not her form, but her gaze — a look of tenderness and compassion that I had only ever seen on a mother's face as she may watch her child.
 I understood, in that moment, why it struck me so deeply: it was my grandmother's face.
-A woman I never knew, who had passed away when I was one year old, whose warmth I can only access through my mother's stories.
+A woman I never knew, who passed away when I was one year old, whose warmth I can only access through my mother's stories.

-I studied painting first, but I could not find my voice in it.
+I studied painting first, but could not find my voice in it.
 What drew me were the clay figures and murals of ancient temples — mythological, fierce, achingly human — the kind of art that does not represent a soul but is one.
-In graduate school, I began sculpting characters from the stories I had always carried: figures from Chinese myth and folklore, each waiting to be given a body.
+In graduate school, I began sculpting characters from Chinese myth and folklore.
+But a figure alone was not enough.
+I wanted to build entire worlds — the immersive atmospheres I had felt inside cave temples and ruined shrines, where architecture, image, and spirit become a single experience.

 I began making bricks.